sleepypioneer/lagreene-ceramics/terraform/README.md

 }
 ```

-You should also now copy the `DATABASE_URL` to the `.env` file in the root directory.
+You should also now copy the `DATABASE_URL` to the `.env` file in the root directory ~(see section below)

-We will also stop the app from collecting its static files at the moment by running: `heroku config:set DISABLE_COLLECTSTATIC=1 --app $APP_NAME`

-You now can run `terraform init` again, be sure to use the same value for the `APP NAME` when prompted about copying the existing state respond `yes`.
-You can now rerun `terraform plan -out=current.tfplan` (again giving the same APP NAME) and finally to apply the changes `terraform apply "current.tfplan"`.
+You now can run `terraform init` again to reinitialise the workspace with the new backend, be sure to use the same value for the `APP NAME` when prompted about copying the existing state respond `yes`.

+---

+### 4. Add config variables to Heroku

-We will need to get the database credentials via the resources tab in the heroku dashboard for the app, then click on settings and credentials in the datastores view.
+We will also need to update the rest of our config variables both in Heroku and locally.
+We can retrieve the database credentials via the resources tab in the heroku dashboard for the app, then click on settings and credentials in the datastores view.
 From there you can copy the values for host, database name, user, and password into the `.env` file and also set them as config variables for your heroku app with the following command:

 ```sh
 heroku config:set <CONFIG-NAME>=<CONFIG-VALUE> --app $APP_NAME
 ```

-You will also want to add the secret key and django debug config to heroku, though the debug will now be set to false for the production environment.
+You will also want to add the rest of the local environment variables (inside the .env file) including secret key, django debug and aws details to heroku.
+Note the debug will now be set to false for the production environment.

 You can enter the console of the app in Heroku to make sure the migrations have run and create an admin user with the command `python manage.py createsuperuser`.

+Then rerun `terraform plan -out=current.tfplan` (again giving the same APP NAME) and finally to apply the changes `terraform apply "current.tfplan"`.

+---

+### Updating Code

 Now each time the code is updated you can run: